kojandy/Clapperboard/README.md

 Clapperboard is an Android app for taking and managing shot logs.
 Made for Eunmak, the filmmaking club in KAIST.

+## Credits
+- Jungsu Wee
+    - For his beautiful app icon and illustrations

 ## License
     MIT License